 How many students does Leipzig University have?
 What are the top ten countries of origin of our international students?
 And how much external funding are our researchers attracting?
 Find out the latest facts and figures about Leipzig University – from teaching and research to financial matters.
-More detailed information on 2021 can be found in our annual report, which is available in the download area.
+More detailed information can be found in our annual report, which is available in the download area.

 Our university at a glance